natew/reactor-demo/README.md

 # Reactor

-An experimental making an isomorphic app using React.
+Experiment making an isomorphic app using React.

 ## Installation